Trade and Commerce

 Generally, bilateral trade takes place in Indian rupees.
 Nepal’s central bank also maintains a list of items that can be imported from India in dollars using a Letter of Credit.
 Currently, there are about 163 items on the list.
 The Indian rupee is convertible in all banks and financial institutions in Nepal.
 The exchange rate has been maintained at NRs.
 1.6 per Indian rupee.

 The Agreement for Cooperation between India and Nepal to Control Unauthorized Trade signed on 27 October 2009 provides the legal framework for checking illegal trade.
-The India-Nepal Treaty of Transit (1992), renewed every seven years, provides for port facilities to Nepal at Kolkata/Haldia and Visakhapatnam and specifies different transit routes between Kolkata and Vishakhapatnam and the India-Nepal border.
+The Nepal-India Treaty of Transit (1992), renewed every seven years, provides for port facilities to Nepal at Kolkata/Haldia and Visakhapatnam and specifies different transit routes between Kolkata and Vishakhapatnam and the India-Nepal border.
 For bilateral trade, 27 entry/exit points are designated along the Indo-Nepal border.

 The Rail Services Agreement, 2004 prescribes the details for operating and managing the rail services between India and Nepal.
 Initially, the Rail Services were confined from Kolkata/Haldia port to Raxaul/Birgunj transit point in Nepal.
 In 2016, Vishakhapatnam Port was designated for Nepal Bound Transit Trade and Rail Service was extended to the Port.